bugs181/MediaChannel/README.md

 ## WORK IN PROGRESS

 # What is Media4All?
-Media4All is an index list of projects that enable users to provide and consume web content, known as consumeable media objects.
+Media4All is an index list of projects that enable users to provide and consume web content, known as consumable media objects.

 The reason I started these projects was to allow people to consume THEIR content HOW they want.